Phishing vs Smishing vs Vishing: Differences and Examples

 Can a vishing call come from a real-looking number?

 Yes.
-Caller ID can be spoofed.
-A familiar number is not proof that the call is genuine.
+Caller ID can be spoofed, so a familiar number is not proof that the call is genuine.
+Hang up and call the official number you find yourself.

 Can I get hacked just by answering a call?

-Usually no. The danger is what the caller convinces you to do: reveal codes, install software, approve a login, or transfer money.
+Usually no. The danger is what the caller convinces you to do: reveal codes, install software, approve a login, share a screen, or transfer money.

 Should I reply STOP to a suspicious text?